Soares/simplifience.com/post/science/education.md

 But they do have to learn to navigate the darkness on their own.

-We live in the modern world, now.
+---

 There was a time where for every Maxwell you needed a thousand scientists who could recite his equations and interpret the results.
 That era died the day computers were born.
 We no longer need people who can recite Maxwell's equations.
 We need people who can invent them.

 ---